 - Be clean.
-Please arrive fresh with a clean body and clothes, as some of us are sensitive to any scented products (including essential oils) or strong body odors.
+Please arrive fresh with a clean body and clothes, as some of us are very sensitive to strong body odors or any scented products (including essential oils).

 - Be clear-minded.
-We dance free of alcohol and illegal substances.
+We dance free of alcohol and other inebriating substances.

-- Dress to sweat.
-All genders keep a top on.
+- Dress to sweat (and for gender equity).
+Bring layers.
+Everyone must keep a top on.

 Holding a Safe and Sacred Space

 - Dance and move how it feels good.
 Be curious, open, and accepting.
 There's no right or wrong way to be ecstatic!
 Please suspend judgements of self or other.

 - Move with care and mindfulness through the space.
 Help us avoid any collisions on the dance floor.
 And in this time of covid, help us maintain social distance by not moving into other people's dance space unless invited.